opencv/opencv/modules/gpu/doc/data_structures.rst

     The following wrappers are also available:

-		* .. cpp:function:: GpuMat gpu::createContinuous(int rows, int cols, int type)
+		* .. ocv:function:: GpuMat gpu::createContinuous(int rows, int cols, int type)

-		* .. cpp:function:: void gpu::createContinuous(Size size, int type, GpuMat& m)
+		* .. ocv:function:: void gpu::createContinuous(Size size, int type, GpuMat& m)

-		* .. cpp:function:: GpuMat gpu::createContinuous(Size size, int type)
+		* .. ocv:function:: GpuMat gpu::createContinuous(Size size, int type)

     Matrix is called continuous if its elements are stored continuously, that is without gaps in the end of each row.